 My team investigates the effects of DNA damage and repair on the local epigenetic landscape and gene transcription in order to identify factors contributing to gene dysfunction in age-related diseases and hereditary diseases with progeroid phenotype (such as Cockayne syndrome).

-Since 2016: Group Leader (Heisenberg Fellowship), Genetic Toxicology, University Medical Center Mainz
+- Since 2016: Group Leader (Heisenberg Fellowship), Genetic Toxicology, University Medical Center (UMC), Mainz

 Selected publications by Andriy Khobta